nathan78906/InternHub/doc/sprint3/sprint3.md

      - A page to enter login and password details to login for the admin (Django implmented)

+  6. Story six subtasks:

+     - implement search data from job listings table (Nathan)

+  7. Story seven subtasks:

+     - Implement login functionality for the employer in the backend (Osaru)

+  8. Story eight subtasks:

+     - Including the applications objects when the student applies to a job (Osaru)

-  6. Documentation: Salman & Ewen & Venkada
+  .
+Documentation: Salman & Ewen & Venkada

   ### Upgrades on existing features:
-  - Improving login functionalities in the backend (Osaru)
+  - Improving login functionalities for the student in the backend (Osaru)
-  - Including the applications objects when the student applies to a job(Osaru)
   - Changing all previous web pages to material design format (Omid)